ShermanZero/TwitchEdit/README.md

 After getting tired of spending the extra 10 seconds to navigate to my clip page directly, and then modify the URL by typing /edit at the end of it, I decided to write this little Chrome Extension which automates that process for you.
 Once installed, any time you visit your clips page and click on a clip, you will see a brand new "Edit" icon which will take you directly to the clip in a **NEW TAB** (thank God) and allow you to edit it.

-**Please note that this will not work if you have already edited your clip, or if it has been published for more than 24 hours**
+**Please note that this will not work if your clip has already been edited**

 [Get it on the Chrome Web Store](https://chrome.google.com/webstore/detail/dechjnpdlchkchhgjnakdifhkdlhloob/publish-accepted?authuser=0&hl=en)